jason0x43/hacs-hubitat/README.md

 updates the POST URL setting in the Maker API instance.
 Note that for this to work, Hubitat must be able to see your Home Assistant server on your local network.

+> ⚠️ Note that the event server URL, if specified, should only include a
+> protocol and a host, _not_ a path.
+The server always listens at `/`.

 ### Device types